t-d-k/LibreCrypt/docs/FAQ.md

 The "Overwrite entire drive.." option is more destructive - it will overwrite **all** storage on the selected volume - including overwriting (destroying) any data that may have been present on it.

-Because the latter option is more destructive, it may only be used when a single mounted volume has been selected within the DoxBox user interface.
+Because the latter option is more destructive, it may only be used when a single mounted volume has been selected within the LibreCrypt user interface.

 * * *

 <a name="eo"></a>
-*Q: Does DoxBox support nesting Boxes inside each other, isn't this a neat idea!*
+*Q: Does LibreCrypt support nesting Boxes inside each other, isn't this a neat idea!*

-*A:* Yes; DoxBox allows volumes to be nested one inside another, with complete flexibility as to which encryption options are used with each volume.
+*A:* Yes; LibreCrypt allows volumes to be nested one inside another, with complete flexibility as to which encryption options are used with each volume.

 This means that you can (for example) have: